Case Study 2: CareBridge Health System - Worked Solution

 - Person Accounts for patients with Health Cloud patient fields

-- Clinical notes from Epic are fetched on-demand via FHIR, NOT persisted in Salesforce
+- Clinical notes from Epic are fetched on-demand via Salesforce Connect virtual FHIR adapter, NOT persisted in Salesforce (see Integration Architecture for the Epic decision: on-demand reads only — no FHIR Subscription push)

 Artifact 3: Role Hierarchy and Sharing Model